harishsg99/I-love-hacking/README.md

-## Some of my own hacking tools writen in python3
+## Some of my own hacking tools writen in python

 ## Disclaimer use this tools for education and learning purpose only